Parambir Singh: Missing India police officer reappears after months

 Mr Singh's lawyer asked the court to transfer the investigation from the Mumbai police - who report to the state government - to the Central Bureau of Investigation (CBI), a federal unit.

-The two-judge bench didn't rule on the petition, but said things were becoming "curiouser and curiouser" in the battle between Mr Singh and his former boss and Maharashtra's former interior minister, Anil Deshmukh.
+The two-judge bench did not rule on the petition, but said things were becoming "curiouser and curiouser" in the battle between Mr Singh and his former boss and Maharashtra's former interior minister, Anil Deshmukh.

 Mr Singh was removed from his position as Mumbai's police chief in March, weeks after an SUV full of explosives was found outside the house of Mukesh Ambani, Asia's richest man.
 The case took a more sinister turn when the body of the alleged owner of the car was found washed up in the sea soon after.